File: what is the real price of a piece of clothing and what are its hidden costs?

 “Spend your money where you spend most of your time.”

-“Spend your money where you spend the most time.”
-We spend the day in our clothes, so we invest in feeling good in them.
+"Spend your money where you spend the most time."
+We spend our days in our clothes, so we invest in them to feel good.

-But beware !
-Once again, it is not necessarily enough to spend more, but to spend better .
+But be careful!
+Again, it is not necessarily enough to spend more, but to spend better .
 Buy two t-shirts for €30 instead of buying six t-shirts for €10.

-Companies have already gotten into the habit of integrating the “use” criterion into the real cost of the intermediate goods they consume.
-This is called the total cost of ownership or TCO ( total cost of ownership ).
+Companies have already become accustomed to integrating the "use" criterion into the real cost of the intermediate goods they consume.
+This is called the total cost of ownership or TCO.

-They will calculate everything that a product will cost them (beyond its purchase price) over the entire period of time they will use it.
+They will calculate everything that a product will cost them (beyond its purchase price) over the entire period that they will use it.

 For example, if a company decides to buy a car, it will calculate: